 The Intensity, as the fable goes, did not begin as a sex toy.
-It began as a medical apparatus used to strengthen women’s pelvic floor muscles and treat incontinence.
+It began as a medical apparatus used to strengthen the pelvic floor muscles and treat incontinence.
 When product testers began experiencing an “unexpected” side effect — intense orgasms — the medical peeps contacted Jopen.
 Jopen knew just how to turn the thing into a true blue sex toy: they stuck a clit stimulator on it.
 And kept its original color of pukey pink-purple, because we all know women won’t touch anything outside of those shades.

 So the toy was released, Jopen started throwing out phrases like “game-changer,” sex bloggers gawked at the toy’s hideousness, Jopen released a weird-ass video testimonial starring your friend’s mom who drank too much peppermint schnapps, and I had to have one.
 The Intensity is awkward, weird, and ugly… all reasons I needed to put it in my vagina.
 Besides, anything with the astronomical price tag of $250 needs to be thoroughly investigated.
 As someone said to me on Twitter, “Does it make your coffee?”
 To which I replied, “NOPE, JUST SHOCKS YOUR VAGINA.”